Omnirobotic/tech-interview/Cpp/Q2/README.md

 # Cpp Question 2
-Your goal for this challenge is to explain how bad the design of WorkDescription is and fix it.
+Your goal for this challenge is to explain how bad the design of WorkDescription is and propose another one.